3 Antena: 3 Antena

-On June 5, 1990, two months after the extinction of DENTEL, 3 Antena went on the air, operating on channel 8, from equipment installed in the South Zone of Rio.
-The transmission included obscene images, a dubbed video where the entrepreneur and founder of Rede Globo, Roberto Marinho, taught how to set up a mini clandestine station and a "tribute" to President Fernando Collor for the end of the activities of the body that prevented clandestine transmissions.
+On June 5, 1990, two months after the dissolution of DENTEL, 3 Antena went on the air operating on channel 8, using equipment installed in Rio's South Zone.
+The transmission included obscene images, a dubbed video in which Roberto Marinho entrepreneur and founder of Rede Globo, explained how to set up a mini clandestine station and a "tribute" to President Fernando Collor celebrating the end of the agency that had prevented clandestine broadcasts.

-From the 10th to the 14th of July of the same year, 3 Antena operated daily for two hours.
-On the first day, a group of people who watched the transmission on a television installed in a bar located in the Flamengo neighborhood were taken by the Federal Police to testify.
-Among them, former congressman Liszt Vieira (PT), considered the spokesperson for the clandestine TV movement.
-The police action was truculent, leading to the fracture of journalist Rose Gomes' wrist.
-Her husband, Derilson Melo, was taken in handcuffs to the organ's headquarters, in Praça Mauá.
+From July 10 to 14 of the same year, 3 Antena broadcast daily for two hours.
+On the first day, a group of people who watched the transmission on a television set installed in a bar in the Flamengo neighborhood were taken by the Federal Police to give testimony.
+Among them was former congressman Liszt Vieira (PT), considered the spokesperson of the clandestine television movement.

+The police action was heavy-handed and resulted in the fracture of journalist Rose Gomes' wrist.
+Her husband, Derilson Melo, was taken in handcuffs to the agency's headquarters at Praça Mauá.

-In August 1990, 3 Antena and TV Cubo, a pirate station based in the city of São Paulo, planned a joint transmission of programs produced by both.
-The action, however, was canceled due to a disagreement by the São Paulo broadcaster regarding the content produced by the cariocas, considered "scatological", in contrast to the community and local content that was produced by TV Cubo.
+In August 1990, 3 Antena and TV Cubo, a pirate station based in the city of São Paulo, planned a joint broadcast of programs produced by both stations.
+The initiative was canceled, however, due to a disagreement with the São Paulo broadcaster over the content produced by the Rio group, which was considered "scatological", in contrast to the community-oriented and local programming produced by TV Cubo.

-On the 29th of the same month, in the midst of the 1990 elections, the station broadcast a program that parodied the electoral advertisements of the candidates for deputy in Rio de Janeiro, in addition to conducting interviews with the population on the subject.
-In an excerpt of the report, the team even influenced the interviewees to say words of support for a false candidacy of Iraqi politician Saddam Hussein.
-This was the last recorded transmission from 3 Antena.
+On August 29 of the same year, amid the 1990 elections, the station aired a program parodying the electoral advertisements of the candidates for deputy in Rio de Janeiro, and conducted interviews with members of the public on the topic.
+In an excerpt, the team even encouraged interviewees to express support for a fictitious candidacy by Iraqi politician Saddam Hussein.
+This broadcast was the last recorded transmission by 3 Antena.